 In a time of such great divisiveness of our country, let us take today to remember that we are better United.
 We are stronger as humans, as brothers and sisters, and as Americans, when we can find tolerance, kindness, mercy and love.

-Tessa Robinson serves as Executive Editor for We Are The Mighty and she loves showcasing military spouse and veteran voices.
-Email her at email@example.com or connect with her on LinkedIn.
+Tessa Robinson serves as Editor in Chief for We Are The Mighty, where she loves showcasing military spouse and veteran voices.
+Email her at firstname.lastname@example.org or connect with her on LinkedIn.